markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 Despite not being a huge boxing fan (let alone anime boxing fan), I loved the aesthetic of the first [Megalobox](https://anilist.co/anime/100298/Megalo-Box/) season.
 This season's opening has that "fighter down in the depths" vibe dialed to 11. *Nomad* is a fitting description of where we restart the story of "Gearless" Joe -- wandering between underground fights, a crippling pain-killer addiction -- he is obviously at rock bottom.

-The first season had a dystopian urban setting, where as now we're dropped in a wasteland evoking plenty of "old west," immigrant feelings (the use of acoustic guitar really drives this home).
+Where the first season had a dystopian urban setting, the sequel drops us in a wasteland evoking plenty of "old west," immigrant feelings and imagery.

 Instead of following weekly, I'll probably binge every three episodes or so.